-During the year ended December 31, 2016, the Board held eight meetings, the Audit and Finance Committee held six meetings, the Compensation Committee held three meetings and the Nominating and Corporate Governance Committee held one meeting.
-During the year, each member of the Board attended more than 75 percent of the Board meetings, and each of the members of the committees attended more than 75 percent of the meetings of which such director is a member.
-The Company encourages its directors to attend the Company's annual meeting of Stockholders, if their schedules permit.
-At last year's annual meeting, six of the Company's directors attended the annual meeting through telephonic conferencing.
+During the year ended December 31, 2019, the Board held seven meetings, the Audit and Finance Committee held six meetings, the Compensation Committee held three meetings and the Nominating and Corporate Governance Committee held one meeting.
+During the year, each member of the Board attended more than 75 percent of the aggregate number of meetings of the Board (held during the periods for which such member was a director) and the number of meetings held by all committees of the Board on which such director served.
+The Company encourages its directors to attend the Company's Virtual Annual Meeting, if their schedules permit.
+At last year's annual meeting, all of the Company's six directors attended the annual meeting.